I have the alert 'Node Disk is Running Full in 24 hours', what does this mean?

 During operations seeing an increase in either logging or a gradual increase in storage used is often expected.

-The 'Node Disk is running full in 24 Hours' is a preemptive alert that will always require investigation and understanding to ensure the best operational health of your Nodes and Clusters.
+The 'NodeFilesystemSpaceFillingUp' is a preemptive alert that will always require investigation and understanding to ensure the best operational health of your Nodes and Clusters.

 Short-Term Solutions

-If you do hit a Disk Pressure event and you need to recover you need to access the node directly and reduce the amount of space taken manually, when requisite space is made you should either restart the Node or Docker on the Node to mark it as schedulable in Kubernetes again.
+If you do hit a Disk Pressure event and you need to recover, you need to access the node directly and reduce the amount of space taken manually.
+When requisite space is made, you should either restart the Node or Docker on the Node to mark it as schedulable in Kubernetes again.

 Long-Term Solutions

-There are different solutions that will mitigate this alert:
+Different solutions will mitigate this alert:

-- Having larger disks
+1. Having larger disks

-While Rancher does not have specific requirements for disk space on a Node, it would be recommended to at least have 30GB or more to better mitigate this alerts occurrence.
+While Rancher does not have specific requirements for disk space on a Node, it would be recommended to, at least, have 30GB or more to better mitigate this alert's occurrence.

-- Exporting container logs
+1. Exporting container logs

 Rancher provides a logging deployment you can configure to export your container logs, for example, to an in-house Elasticsearch Cluster.

-While these logs will be buffered locally they will then be exported remotely, thereby reducing the amount of accumulated logs over time.
+While these logs will be buffered locally, they will then be exported remotely, thereby reducing the amount of accumulated logs over time.

-- Running regular cleanups on System Logs
+1. Running regular cleanups on System Logs

-While out-of-scope of Rancher, a large of amount of system logs can contribute to this alert sounding, it is encouraged to manage logging at an OS Level with either logrotate or by exporting logs.
+While out-of-scope of Rancher, a large amount of system logs can contribute to this alert sounding, it is encouraged to manage logging at an OS Level with either logrotate or by exporting logs.

 Further reading